Claviz/bellboy/README.md

 ## Testing

-Tests can be run by using `docker-compose up` command.
+Tests can be run by using `docker-compose up --abort-on-container-exit --exit-code-from test` command.